drakomatic/LyntCleaner/README.md

 # LyntCleaner
-Since lyntr is shutdown, I am uploading the source to my plugin, LyntCleaner.
+Lyntr.com is shutdown and No longer supported officially.

+You can view the (objectively terrible) source code to lynt cleaner here.